 If the Registrar for that the domain provides advanced DNS configuration, you can add an A record that points to our server directly within their DNS management console.

 For the DNS records for the domain, you need to add the following records:

-- www pointing to blank or @ so that www forwards to the root record.
+- www pointing to -> @ or the root domain

 NOTE: The above DNS settings are for sites that do not have a blog hosted with Showit.
 If your site is down and you have a blog with us, please contact support for the correct DNS settings.

 The configuration should look similar to this screenshot from Godaddy:

 If you do not see any options like this in your registrar account, contact the Showit Support team by clicking the help icon in the bottom right corner of Showit 5 and we will help you get everything setup!

 Configuring Domain Through Google Apps Account

 If the domain name was registered through Google Apps, Google already configured the majority of the DNS settings.
 However, the root record of the site needs to be changed to point to the Showit website.
 To modify these settings, login to Google Apps at:

 Click on Manage This Domain at the top.